Balusu-Revanth/webmonth-finalproject-frontend/README.md

 ## Backend Repository
 Find the backend logic and server-side implementation in the [final-project-backend](https://github.com/Balusu-Revanth/final-project-backend).

-Feel free to explore and integrate the backend with the frontend to unleash the full potential of the Easy Note Taker application.
+Feel free to explore and integrate the backend with the frontend to unleash the full potential of the Nice Note Taker application.

 ## Conclusion
-Easy Note Taker frontend provides a simple and effective solution for managing your notes.
+Nice Note Taker frontend provides a simple and effective solution for managing your notes.
 Whether you're a student, professional, or anyone in need of a straightforward note-taking app, this project offers an easily customizable foundation for your needs.